bevyengine/bevy-website/content/news/2020-12-19-bevy-0.4/index.md

 3. There were a number of "gotchas" for newcomers that constantly come up in our support forums and confused newbies:
     * users expect `&mut T` queries to work in foreach systems (ex: `fn system(a: &mut A) {}`).
 These can't work because we require `Mut<T>` tracking pointers to ensure change tracking always works as expected.
 The equivalent `Query<&mut A>` works because we can return the tracking pointer when iterating the Query.
     * A "run this for-each system on some criteria" bug that was common enough that we had to cover it in the Bevy Book.
-4. They decreased compile times.
+4. They increased compile times.
 Removing for-each systems saved me about ~5 seconds on clean Bevy compiles)
 5. Their internal implementation required a complicated macro.
 This affected maintainability.

 ## States